Ring Guides

 Gold engagement rings come in a variety of colours, each achieved by alloying pure gold with other metals.
 While yellow, white and rose gold are the most popular, unique options like black, green, blue and purple gold provide striking alternatives for those seeking something different.

-Yellow Gold
+1. Yellow Gold

 Yellow gold is the most traditional gold colour, prized for its warm, rich hue that reflects pure gold’s natural appearance.
-Created by alloying gold with metals like copper and silver, yellow gold has a timeless appeal and works beautifully with most gemstones, especially warmer tones like yellow sapphires or rubies.
+Created by alloying gold with metals like copper and silver, yellow gold has a timeless appeal and pairs beautifully with most gemstones, especially those with warmer tones like yellow sapphires or rubies.
 It’s also one of the easiest gold colours to maintain due to its minimal plating requirements.

 Explore Yellow Gold Rings

-White Gold
+2. White Gold

 White gold offers a sleek, modern look, achieved by alloying gold with palladium or nickel and plating it with rhodium for a bright, silvery finish.
 Its neutral tone pairs well with nearly all gemstones, especially diamonds, enhancing their brilliance.
-White gold requires rhodium re-plating every few years to maintain its colour so in the long run may cost you more than platinum.
+White gold requires rhodium re-plating every few years to maintain its colour, so in the long run may cost you more than platinum.

 Explore White Gold Rings

-Rose Gold
+3. Rose Gold

 Rose gold is cherished for its romantic blush hue, created by mixing gold with a higher percentage of copper.
 Its unique tone complements pink and red gemstones like morganites and garnets but also looks stunning with white diamonds.
 Durable and resistant to tarnishing, rose gold offers a vintage-inspired charm that continues to captivate modern brides.